darkhelmet/verboselogging/posts/scribes-an-editor-for-gnome.md

 It is fairly new, and as such still lacks a few features:

--   Indent control is global, so I can't have 4 space indents for C, and 2 for ruby.
+* Indent control is global, so I can't have 4 space indents for C, and 2 for ruby.
--   Doesn't chmod *x files that have a shebang.\
+* Doesn't `chmod +x` files that have a shebang.
-    \* I can't select words at a time with the arrow keys, by pressing Shift* Ctrl and moving the arrows; might be a bug.
+* I can't select words at a time with the arrow keys, by pressing Shift+Ctrl and moving the arrows; might be a bug.
--   If I remember right, I can't use Ctrl + Backspace either.
+* If I remember right, I can't use Ctrl+Backspace either.
 Again, it might be a bug, and I think this and the previous item are quite important, as I would imagine most of you.

 It's pretty good, and has some potential but I switched back to emacs.
 Maybe in 6 months I'll try it again and see what has come of it.
 I